interactive-data-language/vscode-idl/extension/docs/general/CUSTOMIZING_THEMES.md

 Below is a list which shows, on the right hand side, the token names used for IDL.

 You can also find this information directly within the editor by using the "Developer: Inspect Editor Tokens and Scopes" command.
-(Quick access using Ctrl + Shift + P on Windows to open the command pallette).
+(Quick access using Ctrl + Shift + P on Windows to open the command palette).

 > If this is not 100% up-to-date, then let us know.